5 Secrets to Writing a Best Seller

 Everyone is intent on becoming a best-selling author, these days.

 The prime best-selling status most writers are after is the recognition on Amazon that your book is a best seller in one or more categories.
-The way that happens is simple – you have a launch, you sell thousands of copies in a short amount of time, and Amazon rates you as a best-selling author.
+The way that happens is simple – you have a launch, you sell enough copies in a short amount of time, and Amazon rates you as a best-selling author.

 Everyone walks away happy.
 Your readers get a great book, you get the accolade.